azihsoyn/flutter_mlkit/README.md

 :star:*Only your star motivate me!*:star:

+## this is *not official* package
+The flutter team now has the [firebase_ml_vision](https://pub.dartlang.org/packages/firebase_ml_vision) package for Firebase ML Kit.
+Please consider trying to use firebase_ml_vision.

 *Note*: This plugin is still under development, and some APIs might not be available yet.
 [Feedback](https://github.com/azihsoyn/flutter_mlkit/issues) and [Pull Requests](https://github.com/azihsoyn/flutter_mlkit/pulls) are most welcome!

-## official package
-The flutter team now has the [firebase_ml_vision](https://pub.dartlang.org/packages/firebase_ml_vision) package for Firebase ML Kit.
-Please consider trying to use firebase_ml_vision.

 ## Features